Chaplin (film): Plot

 An elderly Charlie Chaplin reminisces during a 1962 conversation in Switzerland with George Hayden, the fictionalized editor of his book My Autobiography.

-In the Victorian era East End of London, Chaplin escapes his poverty-stricken childhood by immersing himself in the world of variety circuit.
+In the Victorian era South London, Chaplin escapes his poverty-stricken childhood by immersing himself in the world of variety circuit.
 In 1894, after his mother Hannah loses her voice onstage, five-year-old Charlie takes her place.
 Hannah is eventually committed to an asylum after developing psychosis.
 Over the years, Chaplin and his brother Sydney gain work with variety producer Fred Karno, who later sends him to the United States.
 He soon proposes to his girlfriend, dancer Hetty Kelly.
 However, Kelly declines, reasoning that she is too young.
 Chaplin vows to return when he is a success.

 In the United States, famous comedy producer Mack Sennett employs Chaplin.
 He creates the Tramp persona, and due to the terrible directorial abilities of Sennett's girlfriend Mabel Normand, he becomes his own director.
 After Sydney becomes his manager, Chaplin breaks from Sennett to gain creative control over his films, with the goal of one day owning his own studio.
 In 1917, he completes work on his film The Immigrant and starts a two-year relationship with actress Edna Purviance.

 Years later, at a party thrown by Douglas Fairbanks, Chaplin dates child actress Mildred Harris.
 He sets up his own studio and becomes "the most famous man in the world" before his 30th birthday.
 Chaplin tells Fairbanks that he must marry Harris because she is pregnant but later learns that it is a hoax.
 Chaplin has a confrontation with J. Edgar Hoover about actor/directors and propaganda.
 This sparks a 40-year-long vendetta by Hoover.

 Harris's divorce lawyers claim Chaplin's film The Kid as an asset.
 Chaplin and Sydney flee with the footage, finish editing it in a Salt Lake City hotel, then smuggle it back to Los Angeles.

 The brothers arrange for Hannah to join them, but Chaplin cannot cope with her worsened condition.
 In 1921, Chaplin attends the UK premiere of The Kid.
 He hopes to locate Hetty, but soon learns that she died in the influenza epidemic.
 The British working class resent him for not joining the British armed forces during World War I as they did.